colekev/nba_win_prob_calc/README.md

 The [Cheap Talk blog](https://cheaptalk.org/2009/06/10/the-overtime-spike-in-nba-basketball/) found that 6.26% of games between 1997 and 2009 went to overtime, which is more siginificant than you'd think, but not high enough to cause such a large benefit to the favorite in terms of late-game win probability.

 I plan to continue to refine my model, in particular adding late game features.
-The influence of overtime, whether or not teams are in the penalty, if teams' star players have fouled out, and if a team is particular good at shooting 3-pointers are all potential significant for adjusting win probability.
+The influence of overtime, whether or not teams are in the penalty, if teams' star players have fouled out, and if a team is particular good at shooting 3-pointers are all potentially significant for adjusting win probability.